dbpedia/archivo/README.md

 * ★★★: We require a homogenized license declaration using `dct:license` as object property with a URI (not string or anyURI).

-* ★★★★: We measure the compatibility with currently available reasoners suchas Pellet/Stardog (more to follow) and run available tasks such as consistency checks and classification.
+* ★★★★: We measure the compatibility with currently available reasoners such as Pellet/Stardog (more to follow) and run available tasks such as consistency checks and classification.

 ### Ontology Sources